Fired for postpartum depression?

 - Provide training on the ADA and reasonable accommodations to human resources personnel, leave coordinators and managers

 - Report to the EEOC on how it handles future reasonable accommodation requests

 - Post a notice regarding the resolution of this lawsuit

 What is Postpartum Depression?

-The symptoms of postpartum depression are more intense than the “baby blues” that many new mothers experience.
-Approximately 15% of all new mothers experience a more intense sort of “baby blues” known as postpartum depression whose symptoms may include:
+Approximately 15 percent of all new mothers experience intense issues known as postpartum depression whose symptoms may include:

 - Loss of appetite

 - Lack of joy in life

 - Severe mood swings